yaelhayem/TDSADH18/docs/instructions.md

    Draw a horizontal line by using 3 dashes--but this time, indent the 3 dashes with 3 spaces AND make sure there is a blank line a above the three dashes.

    Make a numbered list by using a number--and leaving a blank line after each numbered item.
+(Use hashtags instead of a number for a bulleted list.)

    Your repository has a "theme" selected, which affects the way your Markdown document appears.
 You can experiment with different themes by going to the settings tab in your repository--scroll down until you see the theme section.

 4. When you are satisfied that you have finished your edits, create a [Pull Request](https://help.github.com/articles/github-glossary/#pull-request).  this will notify the owner of the original repository that you are ready for your changes and additions to be merged into the master project.
 Click **Pull Request** at the top of your repository, then **New Pull Request** then **Create Pull Request**.
+Enter a title (say what you added), then click **Create Pull Request** one more time.

+5. When others have contributed to the master project, you can update your copy to include all changes to the master.
+You'll create a "reverse" pull Request.
+To do this, click **Pull Request**, but this time click the link that says *compare across forks*.
+Then change the *base fork* to yours, and the *head fork* to the "Golden Master" (the main project).
+Make sure the arrow points from the Golden Master to your repository.
+Then click Enter a title (say you are updating your repository), then click **Create Pull Request** one more time.

+Part B: HTML Page (and CSS)
+---

 **Creating a new [HTML](https://help.github.com/articles/github-glossary/#markdown) Page**